 The REIT must pay interest on the Macquarie Margin Facility at a rate that fluctuates with the one-month rate for New Zealand dollar bills of exchange (known as "BKBM" rates) plus 3.25%.
-The current interest rate is approximately 6.89%.
+The current interest rate is approximately 6.71%.

-The Macquarie Margin Facility was extended in October 2014 and matures on December 31, 2015.
-The balance outstanding under the Macquarie Margin Facility as at the date of this AIF is NZD\$42,105,486.
+The Macquarie Margin Facility matures on December 31, 2014.
+The balance outstanding under the Macquarie Margin Facility as at the date of this AIF is NZD\$42,106,684.